These Are The Most Haunted Places In Australia

 Princess Theatre, VIC

 In 1888 Fredick Fedirici was lowered down into a trapdoor in the stage after performing as Mephistopheles in Faust.
 However, at that exact moment he suffered a heart attack and died immediately.
 But his castmates reported seeing him on stage taking his bows with them!
 His ghost has been spotted on occasion in the theatre in the decades since.
+With Harry Potter and the Cursed Child now in full swing at the theatre, we hope he is enjoying the show!

 Redback Range Railway Tunnel, NSW

 Located in Picton, this tunnel was used between 1867 – 1919.
-There were a number of deaths and suicides on the train tracks over the years, and many of those lost souls still haunt the 592 foot tunnel.
+There were a number of deaths on the train tracks over the years, and many of those lost souls still haunt the 592 foot tunnel.
 There is no public access to the site, but Picton itself is mean to be one of Australia’s most haunted towns.